mgcooper/icemodel/icemodel/+icemodel/+column/README.md

 - `icemodel.column.liquid_flux`
 - `icemodel.column.vapor_mass_transfer`
   - solves the diffusive vapor flux and grows grains from it.
 Two calling
-    conventions: with nine arguments it evaluates its own saturation density and diffusivity and uses a Dirichlet ghost node at `Ts` for the top face;
+    conventions: with nine arguments it evaluates its own saturation density and diffusivity and uses a Dirichlet ghost node at `Ts` for the top face; with the trailing `d_vap_faces` vector it grows grains from the gross face exchange the accepted substeps applied, converted to step-mean magnitude fluxes, and evaluates no saturation state and no ghost node at all
-    with the trailing `ro_vap`, `De`, and `d_vap_sfc` arguments it reuses the accepted solve's node quantities and takes the top face from the turbulent surface exchange instead.
-The second form adds no exponential and no power to the substep path, and evaluates no ghost node
 - `icemodel.column.merge_layer_indices`
 - `icemodel.column.merge_layers`
 - `icemodel.column.enforce_control_volume_balance`